 The South Asia Program (SAP) serves as an interdisciplinary hub for Cornell students, faculty, staff, community members, and academic visitors.
-The U.S. Department of Education has designated SAP as a National Resource Center for South Asia (India, Pakistan, Bangladesh, Nepal, Sri Lanka, Bhutan and Maldives), in a consortium with the South Asia Center at Syracuse University, one of just eight in the United States.
+The U.S. Department of Education has designated SAP as a National Resource Center for South Asia (India, Pakistan, Bangladesh, Nepal, Sri Lanka, Afghanistan, Bhutan and Maldives), in a consortium with the South Asia Center at Syracuse University, one of just eight in the United States.

 Our mission is to:

 - Offer a comprehensive curriculum of undergraduate and graduate education on historical and contemporary South Asia.

 - Enable the circulation of ideas among an international community of South Asia scholars.